 Defense strategies can include arguing that you weren’t aware that the drugs were in your possession, or that you were threatened or coerced by another person to have the drugs.
 The nature and the gathering of evidence can also be questioned.

-With so much at stake, contact our law firm today for a free legal evaluation of your case.
+With so much at stake, contact our law firm today for a legal evaluation of your case.
 You may be able to gain a reduced charge that spares you the punishments for drug distribution or trafficking.